 I regularly joke that I bring my kids to the park several times a week in order to save my sanity.
-Sure, mom’s stress levels are markedly lower when the kids can burn excess energy but it isn’t the only reason to let the kids play outside.
+Sure, mom’s stress levels are markedly lower when the kids can burn excess energy but it isn’t the only reason I ensure my kids get lots of time playing outdoors.

-We even spent one day hopping from playground to playground.
-Park hopping one of our favorite staycation activities and it’s free!
+We even spend days hopping from playground to playground.
+Park hopping is one of our favorite staycation activities and it’s free!

 Besides, my sanity, there are some great reasons I bring my kids to the park.

 Sharpens critical thinking and social skills

 Cops and robbers, cowboys and Indians, the ground is lava, sharks and minnows, tag–these are all games I played at the park as a child.
-Each time I see my kids playing them, I smile.
+Each time I see my kids playing these games, I smile.
 These games don’t just force them to exercise their bodies.
 They foster critical thinking skills and creative problem-solving.
 Children learn leadership skills, perseverance, social skills, and norms while playing.
 I love to sit back and watch playground politics at work!